nmeri17/suphle-docs/src/docs/v1/container/index.md

 When practicing AOP, the proxy wrapper becomes responsible for either calling or terminating calls to target object.
 In the above example, we use the helper method `BaseInjectionModifier::triggerOrigin` to invoke the target.
 We receive the proxy itself as first argument, but it's merely for auditing purposes.
 On no account whatsoever should it be invoked from the handler, otherwise, it will result in an infinite loop.

 Combining a cocktail of decorators with handlers invoking the same class can lead to both cognitive and execution disasters.
 When this occurs, ambiguity should be removed by converging the cross-cutting functionality into a unified handler and composing its implementation details with the various handlers required.

+Decorator handlers must exercise caution if they have the need to use the container, since doing so can lead to the same action that warranted decoration; and although object exists, the container is waiting for its decorators to approve it for release.
+This confusion will result in a memory leak, inevitably crashing execution.

 ## Augmenting with 3rd-party containers